-One vessel did dual register to both a MS and CP-endorsed permit in 2020; however, that vessel only participated in the CP sector based on the annual co-op reports (Supplemental Informational Report 4, April 2021 and Supplemental Informational Report 5, April 2021).
-A second emergency rule was implemented in May 2021 which again suspended the prohibition on dual registration (86 FR 26439).
-At the time of the drafting of this document, no vessel appears to have been dual registered.
+One vessel was simultaneously registered by NMFS to be both a MS and CP-endorsed permit in 2020; however, that vessel only participated in the CP sector based on the annual co-op reports (Supplemental Informational Report 4, April 2021 and Supplemental Informational Report 5, April 2021).
+A second emergency rule was implemented in May 2021 which again suspended the prohibition on vessels operating in both sectors in a single year (86 FR 26439).
+One vessel was simultaneously registered at the end of 2021 to both a MS and CP-endorsed permit (NMFS public permit database) and participated in both sectors (pers. comm., Trent Hartill).